 You’ll want to make sure to include the color combinations on the deck or one color and give them options and specifically put it in your estimate if it’s for a one-color coating system.

 We’ve broken a glass table before, at that point, you are staining a deck for free.

 Those are the little hands there that make your deck estimate go the best, hopefully, you can add on a few extra dollars in your next estimate.

-Once again, I am Ron, I am a DYB coach, also a painting contractor up here in Massachusetts, helping painters work on their business so they don’t have to work in the business.
+Once again, I am Ron, a painting contractor up here in Massachusetts, helping painters work on their business so they don’t have to work in the business.

 Happy staining everybody.